njahakiya95/credit-card-validator/README.md

 # Credit Card Validator

-this project uses Luhn's Algorithm, also known as Modulus 10 Algorithm to determine whether or not a credit card number entered by the user via the command line is valid or not.
+This project uses Luhn's Algorithm, also known as Modulus 10 Algorithm to determine whether or not a credit card number entered by the user via the command line is valid or not.
 Luhn's Algorithm was developed by Hans Peter Luhn while he was a researcher at IBM.
 The algorithm works as described below: